|

 "bodyguard."

-(Seastnán): Old Gaelic name meaning "bodyguard," derived from the
+- SEASTNÁN: Old Gaelic name derived from the

 meaning "defender of mankind."

-English surname transferred to forename use, itself from the Middle English
+English surname transferred to forename use, from a Middle English

 form of Anglo-Saxon Siweard, meaning "sea